hoytpr/Lacto_genome/metadata.md

 #### Pre-Assembly (Assembly with plasmids)

-All Reads were assembled using SPAdes 3.15.0 using the --careful and --plasmid options as in [script 5](/scripts.md#scr05).
-This step was taken to allow for the removal of plasmid sequences from the genomic assembly if plasmids are present.
+Initially 8M reads were assembled using SPAdes 3.15.0 using the --careful and --plasmid options as in [script 5](/scripts.md#scr05).
+This step allowed for the visualization and removal of any plasmid sequences from the genomic assembly.

 Plasmid output graph pathways are the most important part of this output.
 In this case the file `assembly_graph_after_simplification.gfa` is output.
-This file was opened using `Bandage` v.
+The `.gfa` file was opened using `Bandage` v.
 0.8.1 [http://rrwick.github.io/Bandage/](http://rrwick.github.io/Bandage/).
 The default image created (colored by read depth) is shown below:

 ![Lactococcus assembly using --plasmid --careful](/fig/graph1.png).